Stirling-Tools/Stirling-Tools.github.io/docs/Migration/Breaking-Changes.md

 ### Migration

-Update any V1 integration that called a bare path to the namespaced `/api/v1/<category>/...` form.
-New endpoints listed above are additive.
+**No action needed** for existing API integrations.
+New endpoints are additive.

 **If using OpenAPI spec:**
-1. Download updated spec from `/v1/api-docs`
+1. Download updated spec from `/v3/api-docs`
 2. Regenerate client code if needed

 ---